JSorngard/const-primes/README.md

 This crate lets you for example pre-compute prime numbers at compile time, store them in the binary, and use them later for related computations, or check whether a number is prime in a const function.

-`#![no_std]` compatible, and currently supports Rust versions 1.67.1 or newer, though enabling feature flags may increase this.
+`#![no_std]` compatible, and currently supports Rust versions 1.79.0 or newer, though disabling the `const_assert` feature flag will lower this to 1.67.1.

 ## Example: generate primes at compile time and use them for related computations